 • tourist tax; entertainment perks.
 4.1 Openbaar basisonderwijs 4.1 Public primary education This task field includes the municipal tasks with regard to public primary education: administrative costs for municipalities that are themselves administrators; primary public primary education, physical education (including school swimming); the rental of, for example, a gym; Suitable education.
-4.2 Onderwijshuisvesting 4.2 Educational housing This task area includes the municipal tasks in the field of educational housing for public and special education: • new construction, adaptation and extension of existing school buildings; the rental of (for example a gym); drawing up educational housing program; 4.3 Onderwijsbeleid en leerlingzaken 4.3 Education policy and student affairs anti-vandalism.
-This task area includes local educational policy and student facilities: leerinigzakeri Student analis educational support: support teachers and management; expenditure on special education (including physical education and school swimming for special education students); arrears policy; coordination to school together, appropriate education; adult education; playgroups; student care and student guidance; student transport (including student transport for public education students); stimulating school participation: compulsory education and preventing early school leaving.
-5.1 Sportbeleid en 5.1 Sports policy and This task area includes non-physical measures to stimulate activering activation professional and amateur sports: stimulating (amateur and professional) top sport; support and encourage recreational sports;supporting organizations involved in sports; supporting organizations involved in sports, sports in the neighborhood and combination functions.
-5.2 Sportaccommodaties 5.2 Sports All accommodations for sports activities belong to this task field: accommodations sports halls, swimming pools, skating halls, etc.; (green and artificial) fields, sites and buildings, including facilities and technical provisions; playgrounds in the neighborhood.
+4.2 Onderwijshuisvesting 4.2 Educational housing This task area includes the municipal tasks in the field of educational housing for public and special education: new construction, adaptation and extension of existing school buildings; the rental of (for example a gym); drawing up educational housing program; anti-vandalism.
+4.3 Onderwijsbeleid en leerlingzaken 4.3 Education policy and student affairs This task area includes local educational policy and student facilities: educational support: support teachers and management; expenditure on special education (including physical education and school swimming for special education students); arrears policy; coordination to school together, appropriate education; adult education; playgroups; student care and student guidance; student care and student guidance, student transport (including student transport for public education students); stimulating school participation: compulsory education and preventing early school leaving.
+5.1 Sportbeleid en activering 5.1 Sports policy and activation This task area includes non-physical measures to stimulate professional and amateur sports: stimulating (amateur and professional) top sport; support and encourage recreational sports; supporting organizations involved in sports; sports in the neighborhood and combination functions.
+5.2 Sportaccommodaties 5.2 Sports accommodations All accommodations for sports activities belong to this task field: sports halls, swimming pools, skating halls, etc.; (green and artificial) fields, sites and buildings, including facilities and technical provisions; playgrounds in the neighborhood.
 The following charges of corona measures must be posted to this task field: Charges for extra subsidy for sports accommodations that have lost income due to the measures against corona.
 These expenses must be recognized in the usual category.
 This usually means reporting on expense category 4.3.6 Income transfers - other governments or expense category 4.3.8 Income transfers - other institutions and persons.
-Remission of rent for sports facilities that have lost income must be accounted for as pagetive income in income must be accounted for as negative income in category 3.6 Renting.
-5.3 Cultuurpresentatie, 5.3 Culture presentation, This task area includes activities to promote visual arts, music, cultuurproductie en culture production and dance and theater: cultuurparticipatie cultural participation subsidizing stages for music, dance and theater;
+Remission of rent for sports facilities that have lost income must be accounted for as negative income in category 3.6 Renting.
+5.3 Cultuurpresentatie, cultuurproductie en cultuurparticipatie 5.3 Culture presentation, culture production and cultural participation This task area includes activities to promote visual arts, music, dance and theater: • subsidizing stages for music, dance and theater;